aengelberg/loco/README.md

 	  (solutions))
 	=> ({"x" 3, "y" 5})

-You may assume that this library is pretty slow for significant problems, given that it takes 5-10 milliseconds for a small problem.
+You might assume that this library is pretty slow for significant problems, given that it takes 5-10 milliseconds for a small problem.
 However, there is significant overhead attached to the process of creating the variables and constraints, mostly because of the usage of Clojure data structures to simplify the user interface.
 But once the lower-level Java library underneath kicks in, it's much faster to actually find